Low-Energy Electron Diffraction With Energy Invariant Carrier Wave Wavenumber Modulated by Exchange-Correlation Interaction: Energy-invariant carrier-wave

 We initiate the EEAS theory by constructing the carrier potential.
-The surface unit cell of the crystal is supposed to contain $N_\mathrm{ieq}$ inequivalent atom types $i = 1,2,\ldots,N_{\mathrm{ieq}}$, where each index $i$ corresponds to a subset of $N_{{\mathrm{eq}}i}$ symmetrically equivalent atoms; $N_\mathrm{uc}$ is total number of atoms in the unit cell.
 Assigned to each site $i$ is an atom of electron density $\rho_i(r)$ and nucleus $Z_i$.
-We utilize computer code available from National Institute of Science and Technology~\cite{Shi95,Shi97} for calculating Coulombic potentials $V_{\mathrm{NIST}i}(r)$ from $\rho_i(r)$ and $Z_i$ by Poisson integration with standard normalization, potential tending to zero at large radius.
+We utilize computer code available from National Institute of Standards and Technology \cite{Shi95,Shi97,SM1} for calculating Coulombic potentials $V_{\mathrm{NIST}i}(r)$ from $\rho_i(r)$ and $Z_i$ by Poisson integration with standard normalization, when the potential tends to zero at large radius.
 Given $V_{\mathrm{NIST}i}(r)$, we wish to build a KKR crystal carrier potential $V_i(r)$, $r\leq R_i$, $i = 1,2,\ldots,N_{\mathrm{ieq}}$, where $R_i$ signifies MT radius.
-A crucial point in the modeling of a carrier potential is that potential level $V_{\mathrm{NIST}i}(R_i)$ is arbitrary with respect to the searched crystalline potential level $V_i(R_i)$.
+A crucial point in the modeling of a carrier potential is that the potential level $V_{\mathrm{NIST}i}(R_i)$ is arbitrary with respect to the searched crystalline potential level $V_i(R_i)$.
 Differential evolution (DE) \cite{Sto97} is an appropriate method for extracting information from an EEAS picture with $2N_{\mathrm{ieq}}$ degrees of freedom.
-Considering the framework of symmetrically inequivalent atoms, we pay particular attention to two overlapping MT spheres of radii $R_i$ and $R_{\mathrm{NN}i}$ positioned at interatomic distance endpoints, subscript NN$i$ signifying next neighbor of atom $i$.
-Quantitatively we define the MT spheres overlap by the inequality

-where $ d_{i,\mathrm{NN}i}$ is interatomic distance, and overlap parameter $S_i$ indicates relative overlap with respect to touching spheres.
-Supposing that MT radii $R_i$ are known, we set up a spatially constant interstitial potential $V_0$ equal to the unit cell average of the atomic potentials at MT sphere peripheries,
+We set up a spatially constant interstitial potential $V_0$ equal to the unit cell average of the atomic potentials at MT sphere peripheries,

 Here, a signal electron scattering argument comes in.
 Signal electron reflection at potential steps between interstitial $V_0$ and peripheral $V_i(R_i)$ would excite alien standing-wave resonances in the MT spheres.
-Removal of potential steps is thus found to be a necessary condition on clean signal electron EEAS in the crystal.
-The requirement corresponds to a DE fitness number based on the $N_{\mathrm{ieq}}$ degrees of freedom in potential formation,
+Removal of potential steps is found to be a necessary condition on clean signal electron EEAS in the crystal.
+The requirement corresponds to a DE fitness number based on the $N_{\mathrm{ieq}}$ degrees of freedom for potential shifts,